NaveenDeveloperR/Weather-Forecast-Dashboard-PowerBI/README.md

 # Weather Forecast Power BI Dashboard

-This Power BI dashboard delivers real-time 5-day weather forecasts for six Indian cities using data from the OpenWeather API.
+This Power BI dashboard delivers real-time 5-day weather forecasts for six Indian cities using data from the Weather API.
 It transforms raw API data into an interactive visualization that makes weather insights accessible and engaging.

 ---